 Having worked with food manufacturers and food service providers in nearly every sector of the market, our food formulators have had to accommodate a wide range of challenges.
 We’re often asked questions about how a product may perform in certain environments or which type of product is best in a particular application.

-If you’re considering Grande Bravo to improve the texture and nutrition of your products, or Grande Ultra to add protein to nutritional beverages, read on!
+If you’re considering Grande Bravo or Grande Gusto to improve the texture, flavor and nutrition of your products, or Grande Ultra to boost protein to nutritional beverages, read on!

 1. Does using Grande Ultra WPI require including sugar on the label?

 Food manufacturers must consult their own legal teams to finalize their labels, but Grande Ultra WPI is very low in naturally occurring sugars, with typical lactose values of less than 1%.
 No additional sugars are added to Grande Ultra during the production process.
 In fact, sugar that’s present in milk is removed as part of the purification process during production.

 This is an important factor for food manufacturers.
 For years, many low-fat products on the market were promoted as “better for you,” but they actually contained a laundry list of artificial ingredients and high amounts of sugar to make up for lost flavor.
 Savvy consumers have caught on and realize these products weren’t as healthy as they claimed to be.
 Now, consumers demand clean labels and ingredients that are naturally low in sugar.

 The U.S. Food and Drug Administration (FDA) now requires that added sugars be listed on the nutrition facts labels of all packaged foods.
 According to the FDA, added sugar is defined as “sugars that are either added during the processing of foods, or are packaged as such (e.g., a bag of table sugar), and also includes sugars from syrups and honey, and sugars from concentrated fruit or vegetable juices.”